e4nu/e4nuanalysiscode/README.md

 New users might want to include analysis features specific to their analysis.
 This section depicts the best coding practices for this goal in the e4nuanalysis software.

 - The following classes ***musn't be modified***: BackgroundI, AnalysisI, CLAS6AnalysisI and MCCLAS6AnalysisI.
 These classes **are completely generic**.
 If the user doesn't want to use a specific cut or effect, it should simply be turned off using the configuration file.
-- If additional features have to be included, the user should use either the CLAS6StandardAnalysis and CLAS6StandardAnalysis classes as templates for their new class (with a speci fic name for their analysis).
+- If additional features have to be included, the user should use either the CLAS6StandardAnalysis and CLAS6StandardAnalysis classes as templates for their new class (with a specific name for their analysis).
 In addition, these classes must be accordingly included in `E4NuAnalysis`.
 A new analysis ID must be asigned to these classes.
 - ConfigureI should not be modified, unless the user wants to add new configurables.

 ---------------